|

 To understand cost accounting basics lets keep it very simple

-assume You and I own a bird house manufacturing
+assume you and I own a bird house manufacturing

 company.
 We make the very best Tufted Titmouse